The Menace of Radical Preterism

 - The messengers of realized eschatology frequently are secretive in their approach.
 They select only the most promising candidates with whom to share their ideas.
 Eventually, then, the A.D.
 70 theory will be woven subtly into classes, sermons, etc.

-- When ultimately confronted relative to their teachings and methods, they will argue that eschatological issues are merely a matter of opinion, and that divergent views—especially theirs—should be tolerated.
-This, of course, ignores plain biblical implications on these themes (cf. 2 Timothy 2:16-18; 2 Peter 3:16).
+- When ultimately confronted relative to their teachings and methods, they will argue that eschatological issues are merely a matter of opinion and that divergent views—especially theirs—should be tolerated.
+This, of course, ignores plain biblical implications on these themes (cf. 2 Tim.
+2:16-18; 2 Pet.
+3:16).
 If church leaders fall for this ploy, more time is gained for the indoctrination of the entire congregation.

 - Jackson, Wayne.
 2005.
 The A.D.
 70 Theory.
 Stockton, CA: Christian Courier Publications.